popnet-io/popnet_mln/README.md

 # mlnlib

-Memory-efficient Python tools for working with large multilayer networks on machines with limited memory/cores.
+Memory-efficient Python tools by the POPNET/PLANET-NL team for working with large multilayer networks on machines with limited memory/cores.

 Authors:
 * Eszter Bokányi